-- Must have authorization to work in Canada: citizenship or valid work permit; - Eligibility for registration with the OSFQ reciprocity is available for midwives registered in other Canadian provinces.
-Unfortunately, new registrant's from outside of Quebec cannot register with the OSFQ (reciprocity only applies to general registrants, without conditions); - Current Obstetric Emergency Skills certification; (within 3 years) - Updated Neonatal Resuscitation certification (including intubation); (2 years) - Autonomy and initiative; - An open mind, teaching skills and a capacity to listen; - Fluency in English (the second language of the local staff) - At least 1 year of clinical midwifery practice is preferred; - Ability to speak and write French is an asset but not required - Northern and/or cross-cultural experience is also an asset.
+- Must have authorization to work in Canada: citizenship / PR or valid work permit; - Current Obstetric Emergency Skills certification; (within 3 years) - Updated Neonatal Resuscitation certification (including intubation); (2 years) - Autonomy and initiative; - An open mind, teaching skills and a capacity to listen; - Fluency in English (the second language of the local staff) - At least 1 year of clinical midwifery practice is preferred; - Ability to speak and write French is an asset but not required - Northern and/or cross-cultural experience is an asset. - Eligibility for registration with the OSFQ reciprocity is available for midwives registered in other Canadian provinces or territories.
+Unfortunately, new registrant's from outside of